 - Make your Booking Process Easier

 - Use Promotions

 - Make Sure your Visuals Stand Out and Provoke Emotions

 1. Make your Booking Process Easier

 “ 48% of people determine the credibility of the company based on its website”

-According to a study conducted by Google, websites that are overly complex tend to attract less traffic and overall be not as effective as the ones that are easy to navigate.
+According to a study conducted by Google, overly complex websites tend to attract less traffic and are less effective than ones that are easy to navigate.
 About 48% of people determine the credibility of the company based on its website.
 Your goal is not to make everyone lost and confused, but to provide coherent information that doesn’t lead your buyers into misunderstanding.

 Booking a stay

-Remember to keep you website uncluttered, clean and easy to scan for information.
-In addition, you need to include enough images that can break blocks of text and keep the number of pages to a limit in order not to overwhelm you your guests.
+Remember to keep your website uncluttered, clean and easy to scan for information.
+In addition, you need to include enough images that can break blocks of text and keep the number of pages to a limit in order not to overwhelm your guests.